 Moreover, you might end up with a head concussion if there is no sufficient ceiling height to perform pull-ups when the rack comes with a pull-up bar provisioning.

 Any metal exposed to outside conditions is prone to rust, and if you are concerned whether your precious squat rack would rust badly when left outside, it did.
 This is especially true when the squat rack is placed on a surface where water stagnation happens frequently.

 The outdoors are unpredictable, subject to harsh winds or chillness during winter, scorching heat during the summer season, and prolonged rainfall during rainy seasons.

-Moisture is a common threat in these cases leading to rusting, which could ruin your equipment.
+Moisture is a common threat in these cases leading to rusting, which can ruin your squat rack.

-Even racks placed inside could sometimes rust as regular use brings about wetness to the equipment, thereby setting up a concrete platform for rusting.
+Even racks placed inside will rust as regular use brings about wetness to the equipment.

 Racks come in different qualities, and a powder-coated rack guarantees non-rusting of your equipment.

 But it’s the nuts and bolts that pose a serious threat initiating rusting of the surface.
 Plates would also start rusting when the coating begins to wear off.

 Your bar or anything else can also initiate rusting when the paint gets chipped off accidentally in any place.

 How to Keep Squat Racks from Rusting Outside?

 Any equipment remains as good as new or doesn’t suffer from malfunctioning when it is well-maintained.
 The same applies to squat racks, too, whether or not they are kept inside or outside.